tryscer/flock/flock-music.md

 ​	“You know, she’s right,” Tim tells him.
 ​	“You, too?”
 ​	“I’ve been to some shows, man.
 That was something else.”

+The road ahead slopes down, down, down.
+We look into an ugly, overgrown valley, like a jungle road.
+My heart sinks, and I can hear it beating again.
+​	"Anyone else hears drums?" says Eleanore.
 ​	“What did you mean?”
 I ask Eddie.
 “When you said, ‘Do you know what it means?’”
 ​	Eddie turns to me.
 He holds my hand and looks deep into my eyes.
 “It means you were chosen, Alice.”
 ​​	​I hear my heart beating in my ears again, like Babatunde’s big drum.
 I’m not sure what to say, so to play it safe, I giggle.